filecoin-project/specs/expected-consensus.md

 The proof of delay requires a ticket to be sampled from one block back, this is how tickets are generated for future use.

-The proof of election however requires a ticket to be sampled from K blocks back.
-By sampling randomness from K blocks back, we turn independent events (each drawing from a block one round back) into a global lottery instead.
+The proof of election however requires a ticket to be sampled from K rounds back.
+By sampling randomness from K rounds back, we turn independent events (each drawing from a block one round back) into a global lottery instead.
 That is that rather than having a distinct chance of winning or losing for each potential fork in a given round, a miner will either win on all or lose on all forks descended from the block in which randomness is sampled.
 This is useful as it reduces opportunities for grinding, across forks or across sybil identities.

 This is a tradeoff however for two reasons:
-- The lookback means that a miner can know K blocks in advance that they will win, decreasing the cost of running a targeted attack (given they have local predictability).
+- The lookback means that a miner can know K rounds in advance that they will win, decreasing the cost of running a targeted attack (given they have local predictability).
 - It means we must store electionProofs separately from "DelayProofs" (i.e. Tickets) in a block, taking up more space on-chain.
 ```